inmindos/thinking-flaws/Attentional Bias.md

     "cbias-notice-primed-repeated"
   ]
 source: "https://en.wikipedia.org/wiki/Attentional_bias"
+excerpt: "What we believe/want influences what we focus on/notice."
 ---

 What we believe/want influences what we focus on/notice.
 Eg. people addicted to smoking are more attentive to smoking cues.